What is Borderline Personality Disorder?

 Here is a simple example: when a child is bitten by a dog, they may learn to avoid all dogs.
 By avoiding dogs, they never learn dogs are generally safe.
 By adulthood, they deeply believe dogs are dangerous, and avoid them at all costs.
 What helped as a child has resulted in a misconception as an adult.
 In BPD, the process is much more complicated and subtle, and it usually involves the character of one’s relationship with other people.

 If you are suffering and think BPD may be the cause, help for borderline personality disorder is available.
-Contact us today to learn if we can help.
+Contact us today to speak to one of our BPD therapists, to learn if DBT is the right treatment for you.

 Borderline Personality Disorder Treatment at FRTC